Michael-F-Bryan/adventures.michaelfbryan.com/archetypes/posts.md

 ---

 {{% notice note %}}
-The code written in this article is available [on GitHub][repo].
+Everything written in this article is available [on GitHub][repo].
 Feel free to browse through and steal code or inspiration.

 If you found this useful or spotted a bug in the article, let me know on the